leroy-merlin-br/garden/docs/components/colors.md

 </div>

 ## Customization
-In order to customize our color interfaces, there are a couple ways of doing it:

-### Defaults
-Check out our [scaffolding section](scaffolding.html) for more info on providing your own defaults for colors.

-### Override
-Since they are just plain variables you can override it any moment before garden css is processed:
+To customize the default color interface, you can use a [configuration file](https://github.com/leroy-merlin-br/garden/blob/master/src/css/defaults.json) or override the variables at any moment before Garden CSS is processed.

 ```scss
   /* your css */